 15.4.6.2 Receiver minimum input level sensitivity

-The FER shall be less than 810 –2 at an MPDU length of 1024 octets for an input level of –80 dBm measured at the antenna connector.
-This FER shall be specified for 2 Mb/s DQPSK modulation.
+The PER (i.e., number of errored PSDUs divided by the number of transmitted PSDUs, where the number of errored PSDUs equals the number of transmitted PSDUs minus the number of correctly received PSDUs, and where only intended PSDUs are considered) shall be less than 810 –2 at an PSDU length of 1024 octets for an input level of –80 dBm measured at the antenna connector.
+This PER shall be specified for 2 Mb/s DQPSK modulation.
 The test for the minimum input level sensitivity shall be conducted with the ED threshold set  –80 dBm.

 15.4.6.3 Receiver maximum input level

-If the STA is non-ERP, the receiver shall provide a maximum FER of 810 –2 at an MPDU length of 1024 octets for a maximum input level of –4 dBm measured at the antenna connector.
-This FER shall be specified for 2 Mb/s DQPSK modulation.
+If the STA is non-ERP, the receiver shall provide a maximum PER of 810 –2 at an MPDU length of 1024 octets for a maximum input level of –4 dBm measured at the antenna connector.
+This PER shall be specified for 2 Mb/s DQPSK modulation.

 15.4.6.4 Receiver adjacent channel rejection